How to Make A Website ADA Compliant? A Free Checklist

 5. Your website should be accessible through a keyboard only for users who cannot manipulate a mouse.

-6. Navigation buttons, icons and setup should be consistent throughout the website to eliminate confusion.
-Site map and search functions should be accessible from each page.
+6. To eliminate confusion, navigation buttons, icons, and setup should be consistent throughout the website.
+The site map and search functions should be accessible from each page.

-8. Users should be able to control slideshows and videos on your website with pause, replay and advance options.
+8. Your website should allow users to control slideshows and videos with pause, replay, and advance options.

-9. Make your website clearly readable and ADA accessible on different devices such as phone, tablet and PC.
+9. Make your website clearly readable and ADA accessible on different devices such as phones, tablets, and PCs.

 10. Your content should offer links to alternate formats.
 For example, photos should have alternative text.
 Charts and tables should have audio descriptions for those who cannot see them.